2021 World Dementia & Mental Health Conference

 Session 2: Ageing and Depression

-Aging is just a part of the life cycle, a person is born, goes through childhood, adolescence and adulthood and, at a certain point in time, begins to age.
-Occasional lapses in memory that disrupts daily life is not a typical part of aging, it may be a symptom of dementia.
+Aging is just a part of the life cycle.
+A person is born, goes through childhood, adolescence, and adulthood, and begins to age at a certain point in time.
+Occasional lapses in memory that disrupt daily life are not typical of aging; they may be a symptom of dementia.

 Depression is a common mental disorder characterized by persistently depressed mood or loss of interest in activities, causing significant impairment in daily life, feelings of guilt or low self-worth, decreased energy, disturbed sleep or appetite, and poor concentration.